-- I. Reasonable Suspicion Testing - Reasonable suspicion to test a Covered Employee will exist when contemporaneous, articulable and specific observations concerning the symptoms or manifestations of impairment can be made.
+- I. Reasonable Suspicion Testing - a.
+Reasonable suspicion to test a Covered Employee will exist when contemporaneous, articulable and specific observations concerning the symptoms or manifestations of impairment can be made.
 These observations shall be documented on the Reasonable Suspicion Report Form attached to this Appendix as Exhibit B. At least three (3) indicia of drug or alcohol impairment must exist, in two (2) separate categories, as listed on the Reasonable Suspicion Report Form.
 In the alternative, the employer representatives must confirm direct evidence of drug or alcohol impairment as listed on the Reasonable Suspicion Report Form. - b.
 Any individual or employee may report another employee who may appear to that individual or employee to be under the influence of alcohol or drugs.
 Upon receiving a report of possible alcohol or drug use or impairment in the workplace, two (2) trained supervisory employer representatives will independently verify the basis for the suspicion and request testing in person.
 The first employer representative shall verify and document the employee's appearance and behavior and, if appropriate, recommend testing to the second employer representative.
 The second employer representative shall verify the contemporaneous basis for the suspicion.
-If reasonable suspicion to test a Covered Employee arises between 11:00 p.m. and 7:00 a.m., or at a location outside the geographic boundaries of the City and County of San Francisco (excluding San Francisco International Airport), and where a second trained supervisory employer representative shall not be required to verify the basis for the suspicion in person, but instead shall verify by telephone or email.
-After completing the verification, and consulting with the first employer representative, the second employer representative has final authority to require that the Covered Employee be tested.
+If reasonable suspicion to test a Covered Employee arises between 11:00 p.m. and 7:00 a.m., or at a location outside the geographic boundaries of the City and County of San Francisco (excluding San Francisco International Airport), and where a second trained supervisory employer representative cannot reasonably get to the location within thirty (30) minutes, then the second employer representative shall not be required to verify the basis for the suspicion in person, but instead shall verify by telephone or email.
+After completing the verification, and consulting with the first employer representative, the second employer representative has final authority to require that the Covered Employee be tested. - c.
+If the City requires an employee under reasonable suspicion to be tested, then the employee may ask for representation.
+Representation may include, but is not limited to, union representatives and shop stewards.
+If the employee requests representation, the City shall allow a reasonable amount of time from the time the employee is notified that the employeehe or she will be tested (up to a maximum of one hour) for the employee to obtain representation.
+Such request shall not delay the administration of the tests for more than one hour from the time the employee is notified that the employeehe or she will be tested.